imperva/terraform-provider-dsfhub/website/docs/guides/module_aws_rds_mssql.md

 # RDS-DB Variables
 variable "deployment_name" {
-  description = "The name of the database deployment. i.e. 'custom-app-postgresql-prod'" type = string default = "custom-app-postgresql-prod"
+  description = "The name of the database deployment. i.e. 'custom-app-mysql-prod'" type = string default = "custom-app-mysql-prod"
 }

 variable "db_name" {
-  description = "The database name (must begin with a letter and contain only alphanumeric characters)." type = string default = "CustomAppPostgresqlProd"
+  description = "The database name (must begin with a letter and contain only alphanumeric characters)." type = string default = "CustomAppMySqlProd"
 }

 variable "db_allocated_storage" {
   description = "The allocated storage in gibibytes.
 If max_allocated_storage is configured, this argument represents the initial storage allocation and differences from the configuration will be ignored automatically when Storage Autoscaling occurs.
-If replicate_source_db is set, the value is ignored during the creation of the instance." type = number default = 20
+If replicate_source_db is set, the value is ignored during the creation of the instance." type = number default = 10
 }

 variable "db_engine_version" {
   description = "Database engine version, i.e. \"8.0.33\""
   type = string
-  default = "13.4"
+  default = "8.0.33"
 }

 variable "db_instance_class" {
   description = "The instance type of the RDS instance.
 Example: 'db.t2'.
 Reference: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html" type = string default = "db.t3.micro"
+}

+variable "db_major_engine_version" {
+  description = "Specifies the major version of the engine that this option group should be associated with, i.e. \"8.0\"" type = string default = "8.0"
 }

 variable "db_master_username" {